 Throughout the novel pandemic, American lives have changed in ways never anticipated.
 And the St. Thomas campus community continues to rally in ways consistent since the institution’s Basilian birth in 1900.

-As Houston and the rest of the nation grapple with the unprecedented and ongoing consequences of COVID-19, the Alumni Association has awarded thousands of dollars in scholarship dollars to select students from the 2020 junior, sophomore, and freshman classes.
+As Houston and the rest of the nation grapple with the unprecedented and ongoing consequences of COVID-19, the Alumni Association has awarded thousands of scholarship dollars to select students from the 2020 junior, sophomore, and freshman classes.
 The annual Scholarship Contest honored Zach Wilson ‘21, Diego Ramos ‘22, and Caleb Davis ‘23, representatives who responded to specific topics with wisdom that has been stirred into flames by their Eagle experience.

 Juniors were asked to describe how the St. Thomas brotherhood, spirituality, and the Basilian motto Teach Me Goodness, Discipline, and Knowledge have transformed them during their three years, and how they planned to put these attributes into practice moving forward as Men of St. Thomas.

 Wilson had no intention of attending St. Thomas.
 He was on a path to follow his older brother through public school in Kingwood until the onslaught that was Hurricane Harvey forced his parents to relocate their residence to the Rice Military neighborhood off Memorial Drive.
 Wilson enrolled a month into the 2017 fall semester.